 Photos by Kayla Isomura

-In conversation with artist Douglas Watt, friend and former classmate at Simon Fraser University, Lauren shared insights into both the conceptual and the technical aspects of her painting practice.
+Visual artist, Lauren, shared insights into both the conceptual and the technical aspects of her painting practice in conversation with artist, friend, and former classmate Douglas Watt.
 Revolved around Indigeneity, from the symbolism and romanticism in her subjects to the physicality of the research and art-making process, she drew examples from recent exhibitions at University of Lethbridge, Liquidation World, and Macaulay & Co.

 “I want my paintings to feel like a question mark,” said Lauren, “There are so many different directions they could take.”